Journalism

 ranking of countries compiled and published by Reporters Without Borders

-based upon the organisation's own assessment of the countries' press
+based upon the organization's own assessment of the countries' press

 freedom records in the previous year.
 It intends to reflect the degree of

-freedom that journalists, news organisations, and netizens have in each
+freedom that journalists, news organizations, and netizens have in each

 country, and the efforts made by authorities to respect this freedom.